-Creating a New Year’s Goal
+Creating a New Year’s goal

 However appealing an end goal is, it’s easy to get sidetracked.
-Help your child craft a sustainable plan by following
+Help kids craft a sustainable plan by following

 Time-bound: Your child’s resolution should specify a reasonable time frame and can include mini-goals along the way (mini-successes can be very motivating).